Reflections of clouds and trees with fall colour on a lake.

 Embark on the road trip of a lifetime to almost a dozen different provincial parks across northwestern Ontario between Thunder Bay and Kenora.

 Hike, paddle and camp in some of Canada’s most beautiful and pristine wilderness landscapes.
-Even the skies are stunning from postcard-perfect sunsets to the dramatic Northern Lights.
+Even the skies are stunning, with postcard-perfect sunsets and the dramatic Northern Lights.

 Locations include: